I think therefore I am

 Now open your eyes and softly rest your gaze on the sky.
 If you can, fill your visual field only with your experience of the sky to enjoy panoramic vision.
 Continue to rest your awareness on the flow of your breath as you enjoy the vastness of the sky, with a soft gaze.

 When thoughts and feelings arise, just let them pass like clouds in the sky.
 Let them arise and dissolve like the flow of your breath.
 Notice the space between thoughts.
 If your vision seems a bit cloudy at any point feel free to close your eyes momentarily and then open them again for a refreshed view.
 Continue to enjoy this experience of spacious awareness for as long as you wish.

 Experimenting with sky gazing supports feeling the spaciousness of awareness.
-Especially when you feel your mind is getting "cluttered," even glancing out a window and gazing at the spacious sky while being aware of breathing can really “free up some space” mentally and remind you of your essential nature, unconditioned awareness.
+Especially when you feel your mind is getting "cluttered," even glancing out a window and gazing at the spacious sky for a few moments while being aware of breathing can really “free up some space” mentally and remind you of your essential nature, unconditioned awareness.